 ssc install whereis.

-All three commands come with help files.
+Both commands come with help files.

 pandoc.
 I find that it works very well and is easy to install, with binaries for Linux, Mac and Windows.